IBM/aspera-cli/CONTRIBUTING.md

 ## Build

 By default the gem is built signed: `make`.
+A private key is required to generate a signed Gem.
-The appropriate signing key is required, and its path must be set to env var `SIGNING_KEY`.
+Its path must be set using macro/envvar `SIGNING_KEY`, see below.
-It is also possible to build a non-signed version for development purpose: `make unsigned_gem`.
+It is also possible to build a unsigned version for development purpose: `make unsigned_gem`.

 ### Gem Signature